apache/arrow/docs/source/java/flight_sql_jdbc_driver.rst

 Installation and Requirements
 =============================

-The driver is compatible with JDK 8+.
-On JDK 9+, the following JVM parameter is required:
+The driver is compatible with JDK 11+.
+Note that the following JVM parameter is required:

 .. code-block:: shell